-SPRINGFIELD - Just in time for back-to-school, and a little late when schedules are already in place for the 2014-2015 academic year, comes a new policy statement from the American Academy of Pediatrics (AAP) recommending that middle and high schools delay the start of class to 8:30 a.m. or later.
+Just in time for back-to-school, and a little late when schedules are already in place for the 2014-2015 academic year, comes a new policy statement from the American Academy of Pediatrics (AAP).
+The AAP is recommending middle and high schools delay the start of class to 8:30 a.m. or later.

 A technical report accompanying the policy statement notes that evidence strongly suggests that a too-early start to the school day is a critical contributor to chronic sleep deprivation among American adolescents.
 An estimated 40 percent of high schools in the U.S. currently have a start time before 8 a.m.; only 15 percent start at 8:30 a.m. or later.
 The median middle school start time is 8 a.m., and more than 20 percent of middle schools start at 7:45 a.m. or earlier.

-"Like any of us who are sleepy, you can be cranky and don’t think straight, but even more so for kids in school, it’s harder to concentrate and learn,” said Dr. Sadof.
+"Like any of us who are sleepy, you can be cranky and don’t think straight, but even more so for kids in school, it’s harder to concentrate and learn," Dr. Sadof said.

-He also noted sleep deprivation can lead to drowsy driving and more car accidents for teen drivers, as well as a variety of physical ailments such as diabetes and cardiovascular disease, as well as obesity.
+Sleep deprivation can lead to drowsy driving and more car accidents for teen drivers.
+It can also lead to a variety of physical ailments such as diabetes, cardiovascular disease, and obesity.

-"Unlike other public health issues, this doesn’t cost any money to fix, we just have to help kids change their sleep patterns,” said Dr. Sadof.
+"Unlike other public health issues, this doesn’t cost any money to fix.
+We just have to help kids change their sleep patterns," Dr. Sadof said.

 According to the AAP, parents should set bedtimes and supervise sleep practices, including limiting electronic media in the bedroom and imposing a media curfew.

-Baystate Medical Center’s Neurodiagnostics and Sleep Center and the American Academy of Sleep Medicine offer the following additional tips to share with your children to get a good night's sleep once the school year begins:
+Baystate Medical Center’s Neurodiagnostics and Sleep Center and the American Academy of Sleep Medicine has some tips for getting a better night's sleep: